-- DCJ Helpline, which includes the Domestic Violence Line - Joint Investigation Response Teams (JIRT) have been renamed as Joint Child Protection Response (JCPR) teams to better reflect the collaborative efforts between DCJ, NSW Health and NSW Police to strength the future of the Program.
-These teams operate throughout NSW and respond to serious child protection reports of children which may involve a criminal offence.
-Only DCJ caseworkers are reflected in the dashboard. - Other this includes DCJ caseworkers working in Intensive Family Based Services, Metro Intensive Support Specialists, Adoption and Permanent Care Services Branch, Records Access Branch, Integrated Domestic and Family Violence Program, Brighter Futures Assessment Unit, Interstate Liaison, and Adoptions and Information Exchange.
+- DCJ Helpline, which includes the Domestic Violence Line - Joint Investigation Response Teams (JIRT) have been renamed as Joint Child Protection Response (JCPR) teams to better reflect the collaborative efforts between DCJ, NSW Health and NSW Police to strength the future of the Program. these teams respond to serious child protection reports of children which may involve a criminal offence.
+JCPR comprises three equal partners NSW Police, NSW Health and DCJ and operates throughout NSW.
+Only DCJ caseworkers are reflected in the dashboard - Other this includes DCJ caseworkers working in Intensive Family Based Services, Metro Intensive Support Specialists, Adoption and Permanent Care Services Branch, Records Access Branch, Integrated Domestic and Family Violence Program, Brighter Futures Assessment Unit, Interstate Liaison, and Adoptions and Information Exchange.